coveo/ui-kit/packages/atomic-react/README.md

 ## Styling Result Template Components

-Due to the way Atomic Web components use [Shadow Dom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and [CSS parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) to provide encapsulation, it is necessary to follow these guidelines when you wish to style elements inside any result templates.
+Due to the way Atomic Web components use [Shadow Dom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and [CSS parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) to provide encapsulation, it is necessary to follow these guidelines when you wish to style elements inside any result template.

 ### Option 1 -- Using Higher-Order Components (HOC)